Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Simplicial preliminaries and Segal spaces

 \end{enumerate} \end{lemma} \begin{proof} It is straightforward to show that the Segal condition implies (2).
 Now (3) and (4) are special cases of (2).
 Also (3) implies (2): the pullback in (2) is a composite of pullbacks of the type given in (3).
 Finally one shows inductively that (4) implies the Segal condition (1). \end{proof}

-A map $F:Y\to X$ of simplicial spaces is {\em cartesian} on an arrow $[n]\to[k]$ in $\simplexcategory$ if the naturality square for $F$ with respect to this arrow is a pullback. \begin{lemma} If a simplicial map $F: Y \to X$ is cartesian on outer face maps, and if $X$ is a Segal space, then $Y$ is a Segal space too. \end{lemma}
+A simplicial map $F:Y\to X$ is {\em cartesian} on an arrow $[n]\to[k]$ in $\simplexcategory$ if the naturality square for $F$ with respect to this arrow is a pullback. \begin{lemma} If a simplicial map $F: Y \to X$ is cartesian on outer coface maps, and if $X$ is a Segal space, then $Y$ is a Segal space too. \end{lemma}

 \begin{blanko}{Rezk completeness.} Let $J$ denote the (ordinary) nerve of the groupoid generated by one isomorphism $0 \to 1$.
 A Segal space $X$ is {\em Rezk complete} when the natural map

 (obtained by precomposing with $J \to \terminal$) is an equivalence of $\infty$-groupoids.
 It means that the space of identity arrows is equivalent to the space of equivalences.
 (See \cite[Thm.6.2]{Rezk:MR1804411}, \cite{Bergner:0610239} and \cite{Joyal-Tierney:0607820}.)
 A Rezk complete Segal space is also called a {\em Rezk category}. \end{blanko}